bartonlp/simple-site-class/docs/files.md

 EOF;
 ```

-All of the *$h* properties are created by _SiteClass_.
+All of the *$h* properties are created by _SimpleSiteClass_.

 These 'xxxFile' files return their contents.
 You can ignore using *$h* values and just have standard html in the files.

-You will see, if you delve into the SiteClass code, that many things can be passed to the getPageTopBottom method,
+You will see, if you delve into the SimpleSiteClass code, that many things can be passed to the getPageTopBottom method,
 and the various sub-methods, but the standard things are:

 * title